 In the Make Screen, Design Space will prompt you to print your image on your vinyl.
 Remember, use an ink jet printer.
 For this project, keep “add bleed” checked—this will help ensure that there’s no white edges around your circle.

-Once your labels are printed on your printer, place them on a blue or green mat.
+Once your printer finishes printing your labels, place them on a blue or green mat.

 If you’re using a Cricut Explore, set the dial to Custom and select Printable Vinyl as your material.
 If you’re using a Maker, directly select Printable Vinyl as your material.